 Within shipbuilding and maintenance, welding is one of the most critical operations.
 If a weld was to fail, the entire structure is at risk of being compromised.
 Current quality expectations of welding have never been higher and are the central factor in the rules of all ship classification societies.
 The Welding Institute states, “Rules for shipbuilding are all written with the expectation of achieving safe shipping, including Lloyd’s Register.”

 When manufacturing fabricated components and systems, welding certification is critical to the assurance of structural and pressure integrity.
 All Classification Societies, such as Lloyd’s, ABS and DNV, require welders to be properly qualified for the task in hand and to hold official certification.
 Lloyd’s Register requires the inspection and subsequent NDT and mechanical testing to be witnessed by an approved third party, as well as witnessing the weld procedure qualification and welding of the test piece.
-Luke Fitzgerald, Hythe Marine’s Technical Director explained the process of Lloyd’s inspection.
+Luke Fitzgerald, Director of value Engineering for Hythe Marine Services, explained the process of Lloyd’s inspection.

 “We weld a test piece in our workshop as authorised by our company welding department.
 Lloyd’s witness the process ensuring it is welded in accordance with the given Weld procedure specification.
 On completion, it gets sent away for the required testing as defined in the relevant standards.
 When Lloyd’s confirms the test piece qualifies within the required acceptance criteria, we are given the go-ahead to be able to weld on the ship/site.
 Each time we do a job we are required to submit evidence that then gets sent to a third party for non-destructive testing, to prove the welding quality is in accordance with the relevant acceptance criteria.”